TKeesh/ImgClustering/README.md

     ```
     If using `--cf` all Mozgalo2017_dataset images must be in `./data/` or in custom folder specified with `-imgspath`.
     Output: `./output/DATA_embeddings`, DATA calculated from imgspath folder

+### ToDo

+1. Test precission_boost on larger datasets, adjust TSNE

+2. Detecting small clusters in the noise and detecting false noise clustering

+3. Splitting clusters into the small clusters with visualization

+4. Reduce min_cluster_size recursively while n_clusters < threshold - adjust model on the fly